All individual plants are $4.00 each.

 A rare Brazilian variety.
 Small with a wrinkly skin.
 Hot!
 Frutescens.

 How cute!
-I loved this as a container plant last year.
+I loved this as a container plant.
 Tiny red hot fruits.
 Annuum.

 Same as below but ripens to a bold red.
 Pubescens.